-- Place the grated beetroot in a large mixing bowl.
-Add the tofu, onion, garlic, ginger paste, sesame oil and soy sauce.
-Mix well to combine.
+- Put the grated beetroot in a large mixing bowl, then add the tofu, onion, garlic, ginger paste, sesame oil and soy sauce and mix well.

 - Place a large frying pan over medium-high heat.
-Add the beetroot mixture and cook, stirring often for about 10 minutes, until the beetroot is tender and cooked.
+Add the beetroot mixture and cook for 10 minutes, stirring often.
 Turn off the heat and set aside to cool.

 - While that's cooling, make the dumpling wrappers.
 Put the flour to a mixing bowl and make a well in the centre.
-Add the warm water and gently mix with a pair of chopsticks or a fork, until no more loose flour can be seen.
+Add the warm water and gently mix with a pair of chopsticks or a fork, until the flour is all combined.

 - Combine and knead with your hand.
-If too sticky, add flour.
+If it's too sticky, add a little flour.
 Cover and leave to rest for 15 minutes.

-- Finish the wrappers: Cut the dough in four and shape each one into a log.
-Cut each log into 7 pieces and roll them all into little balls.
-Roll out each piece into thin circles and keep the dumpling wrappers separated with small pieces of parchment paper.
+- Cut the dough into four and shape each one into a log.
+Cut each log into seven pieces, then roll each into little balls.
+Roll the balls into thin circles and keep them separated with small pieces of parchment paper.

-- To assemble, spoon 1 tablespoon of filling onto each wrapper.
-Fold the edges of the wrapper up around the filling and pinch and twist in the centre to seal.
+- Spoon 1 tablespoon of filling onto each wrapper.
+Fold the edges up around the filling and pinch and twist in the centre to seal.
 Repeat with the remaining wrappers.

-- Place the sesame seeds in a shallow bowl.
-Brush the bottoms of the dumplings with water and then dredge them in the sesame seeds.
+- Put the sesame seeds in a shallow bowl.
+Brush the bottoms of the dumplings with water and then dip them in the sesame seeds.

-- Heat 1 tbsp of oil in a large frying pan set over medium heat.
-Add 6-7 dumplings and cook until the bottoms are light golden brown, about 2-3 minutes.
+- Heat 1 tbsp of oil in a large frying pan over medium heat.
+Add the dumplings and cook until the bottoms are light golden brown, about 2-3 minutes.
 You might need to do this in batches.

-- Carefully pour a splash of water into the pan and immediately cover with a lid straight away.
+- Carefully pour a splash of water into the pan and cover with a lid straight away.
 Let the dumplings steam for 3-4 minutes on low-medium heat.
 Repeat with the remaining dumplings.
 Top tip: No lid for your pan?
 Cover with a large baking tray instead.

-- To make the sauce, combine all ingredients in a medium bowl.
+- To make the sauce, mix all ingredients in a medium bowl.

-- Serve alongside the dumplings and top with chopped spring onions.
+- Serve with the dumplings and top with chopped spring onions.

 How to store

 Store in an airtight container in the fridge for up to 3 days.
 You can also freeze the dumplings for up to 1 month.
-When ready to eat, defrost and reheat in the preheated oven at 180 C/160c fan/4 gas mark for 10 minutes, or until crisp up and warm all the way through.
+When ready to eat, defrost and reheat in the preheated oven at 180 C/160c fan/gas mark 4 for 10 minutes, or until crisp up and warm all the way through.

-Leftovers can be reheated at 180 C/160c fan/4 gas mark for 10 minutes, or until crisp up and warm all the way through.
-Serve them alongside a salad.
-Why not try our cabbage slaw or aubergine coronation chickpea salad!
+Leftovers can be reheated at 180 C/160c fan/gas mark 4 for 10 minutes, or until crisp up and warm all the way through.
+Serve them with a salad – they'd be great with our cabbage slaw or aubergine coronation chickpea salad.